EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-vserver/authentication-vserver.md

 The name of the rule, or expression, if any, that policy for the authentication server is to use.
 Rules are combinations of Expressions.
 Expressions are simple conditions, such as a test for equality, applied to operands, such as a URL string or an IP address.
 Expression syntax is described in the Installation and Configuration Guide.
 The default rule is ns_true.

 <b>policyName</b>
-The name of the policy, if any, bound to the authentication vserver.NOTE: This attribute is deprecated.Replaced by Policy field
+The name of the policy, if any, bound to the authentication vserver.

 <b>policy</b>
 The name of the policy, if any, bound to the authentication vserver.